-If you are just starting in this adventure we call DIY, you may not even have the tools to make use of an air compressor.
-Happily, Bostitch bundles the three most used tools with its pancake compressor for a pretty reasonable sum of money.
+If you are just starting in the adventure we call DIY, you may not even have the tools to make use of an air compressor.
+Happily, Bostitch bundles the three most used tools with its pancake compressor for a pretty reasonable price.
 It's worth picking up if you are starting from scratch.

 This is a little more than the other compressors on this list.
-Okay, it's a lot more; but it is also designed to keep the sound of the compressor to a bare minimum.
-This runs at around 40 decibels and is enclosed in a wheeled cabinet.
-If you are looking for a professional look at your workshop and quiet life, this is for you.
+Okay, it's a lot more, but it is also designed to keep sound to a bare minimum.
+The machine runs at around 40 decibels and is enclosed in a wheeled cabinet.
+If you are in need a professional look at your workshop and quiet life, this is for you.

-Sometimes you need volume, and the Porter Cable compressor delivers that without question.
+Sometimes you need volume, and the Porter Cable compressor delivers that unquestionably.
 With a 20-gallon air container, you can run two or three lines to different equipment easily, making it far more versatile than the average compressor.
-Buy this is you have a more extensive workshop with multiple workstations.
+Buy this, so you have a more extensive workshop with multiple workstations.

 Another excellent in-home compressor, the Craftsman pancake compressor kit, comes with everything you need to start making good use of your new toy.
 There are valves, hoses, and connectors for most jobs already supplied when you buy it, saving time and money.